TonyAssi/Motion-Blur/README.md

 ---

 Background Motion Blur

-Only the background is motion blurred
+Only the background is motion blurred and the subject is unaffected
 ```python
 result = background_motion_blur(img, distance_blur=100, amount_blur=0.75, amount_subject=1.0)
 ```